casey/filepack/README.md

 intentional modifications.
 Similarly, SHA-1 was thought to be a cryptographic hash function, but is now known to be insecure.

-Like `b3sum`, filepack uses BLAKE3, a fast, general-purpose cryptographic hash function.
+`filepack` and `b3sum` both use BLAKE3, a fast, general-purpose cryptographic hash function.

 New Releases
 ------------